zsaladin/EssentialEditor/README.md

 Unity Asset that exposes properties and methods of MonoBehaviour to inspector.
 You can expose them to inspector simply by using specific attribute.

-It makes your test and debugging easily.
+It makes your test and debugging easy.
 Also it can enhance the encapsulation.

 Read this in other languages: English, [한국어](README_koKR.md)